CBS New York - April 12, 2019

 Friday morning, CBS2 found several drivers idling, including one for nearly 20 minutes.
 When approached about it, the driver said “I know it’s wrong, I don’t know why I do it.
 Maybe it’s out of habit.”

-Such idling happens despite large signs hanging in the neighborhood noting no engine idling, with a maximum fine of $2,000.
+Such idling happens despite large signs hanging in the neighbourhood noting no engine idling, with a maximum fine of $2,000.